clerkio/clerk-woocommerce/readme.txt

 == Changelog ==
+= 4.0.4 - 2023-03-06
+* Fixed image mapping for custom image sizes on first install

 = 4.0.3 - 2023-02-14
 * Improved page / post import for custom types
 * Removed email signup checkbox if message is only whitespace